 Contact them.
 Some Dance Artists have family commitments and have been unable to provide online services while schools are closed.
 They may have medical conditions themselves which put them at risk, or they may have family members who do.
 You will need to find out what they are able to do with regards to providing online or face-to-face classes.
 We are committed to providing at least one online class per region while COVID-19 is a risk, but we must work with the Dance Artists who are available and that may not be your regular Dance Artist.

 4: What needs to be in a risk assessment?

-Read Aesop's guidance notes on restarting a local group and our risk assessment materials (to be published shortly).
+Read Aesop's Reopening Guidance for Local Groups and our risk assessment materials.
 Then working with your Dance Artist, identify infection risks to the people and staff involved with the group, for example:

 List them and judge how likely it is that this will happen and how damaging it would be if it occurred.
 Think up realistic ways to reduce the likelihood and/or severity in each case and reassess the risk?
 Is it OK now or still too dangerous?